 - The Professional Option is a thorough introduction to the subject for all those who expect to make physics an important component of their career.
-It may lead to careers in research, technical development, or education in physics or related fields.
-It provides suitable preparation for graduate study in physics.
+It provides suitable preparation for Ph.D. study in physics.
+It may lead to careers in research, technical development, or higher education in physics or related fields.

-- The General Option is for students who have an interest in physics but do not expect to become physicists or to do graduate work in physics.
-It is suitable preparation for careers in education, medicine, law, and business, and is particularly appropriate in an interdisciplinary course of study.
-A well-balanced sequence of courses should be chosen in consultation with an adviser in the department.
+- The General Option is for students who have an interest in physics or astronomy but do not expect to do graduate work in physics or astronomy.
+It is suitable preparation for careers in education, medicine, law, industry, and business, and is particularly appropriate in an interdisciplinary course of study.
+A well-balanced sequence of natural science electives should be chosen in consultation with an adviser in the department.

 - The Planetary Physics Option is is for students who wish to pursue a career in physics applied to the study of Earth and other planets.
 Students will receive a firm foundation in physics.
 They will receive a broad exposure to planetary physics by taking a course in each of the three fields of concentration: geophysics, atmospheric physics and ocean physics and will take three courses in their area of concentration.